decidim/decidim/docs/customization/texts.md

         footer_sub_hero_body: Let's build a more open, transparent and collaborative society.<br /> Join, participate and decide.
 ```

-You need to create a file for this translation as [Ruby on Rails i18n documentation](http://guides.rubyonrails.org/i18n.html) says, for instance config/locales/home.en.yml
+You need to create a file for this translation as [Ruby on Rails i18n documentation](http://guides.rubyonrails.org/i18n.html) says, for instance config/locales/home.en.yml, you can see a currently working example in [this PR](https://github.com/AjuntamentdeBarcelona/decidim-barcelona/pull/206)

 ## Using external module